Felipe1990/Moon/_posts/2018-07-06-RSelenium.md

 docker run -d -p 4445:4444 -p 5901:5900 selenium/standalone-firefox-debug:2.53.0
 {% endhighlight %}

-Theese lines define the ports to be use by R and VNC.
+Theese lines define the ports to be used by R and VNC.
 They will appear again later.

 If all is going well you should see something like this: